- - - - - - SATURDAY, MAY 24, 2025 - - - - - -

 Regional and national funders will address the unique challenges faced by writers in this region.
 Key topics include successful programs imagined and executed, obstacles past and future, and what it will take for the south to lead the nation.
 This panel will provide insights for funders looking to effectively support Southern writers, offering practical advice and best practices.

 Join award-winning author Crystal Wilkinson for a conversation about her lifelong efforts to build and nurture a thriving literary community.
 Wilkinson will share experiences faced while fostering supportive and inclusive environments in Kentucky.
-Topics include founding community-aimed organizations, trends, challenges in arts funding, building sustainable partnerships and collaborations, and whatever arises in the Q&A. Local partner Thank You Books will sell Wilkinson books after the talk.
+Topics include founding community-aimed organizations, trends, challenges in arts funding, building sustainable partnerships and collaborations, and whatever arises in the Q&A. A Keynote Conversation is open to the public, with no admission fee.
+After the conversation, local partner Thank You Books will sell Wilkinson books.